Skip to main content

 Mesopotamia

-In the Sumerian poem (Myth of Enki and Ninmah) we read: the goddess «Ninmah takes some of the clay that is over the abyss and fashions six different types of abnormal individuals, and Enki decrees their fate and gives them Bread to eat.» (1981KramerS:107).
-The tablet with the myth of Enki and Ninmah is dated to the Old Babylonian period.
-(1969BenitoCA:1).
+As recorded in the Sumerian poem («Myth of Enki and Ninmah»), the goddess «Ninmah takes some of the clay that is over the abyss and fashions six different types of abnormal individuals, and Enki decrees their fate and gives them bread to eat» (1981KramerS:107).
+The tablet with the «Myth of Enki and Ninmah» is dated to the Old Babylonian period (1969BenitoCA:1).

 26 And God said, Let us make man in our image, after our likeness ; and they shall have dominion over the fish of the sea, and over the fowl of the heaven, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
 27 And God created man in his image, in the image of God created he him; male and female created he them.
 28 And God blessed them, and God said unto them.
 Be fruitful and multiply, and fill the earth, and subdue it; and have dominion over the fish of the sea, and over the fowl of the heaven, and over every living thing that moveth upon the earth.